cysouw/diathesis/text/c04_summaryEpi.md

 ## Temporal aspect {#sec:epithesis-temporal-aspect}

-The grammatical category of aspect is commonly defined as linguistic marking that specifies the 'internal temporal constituency of a situation' [@comrie1976: 3].
+The grammatical category of aspect is commonly defined as linguistic marking that specifies the "internal temporal constituency of a situation" [@comrie1976: 3].
 In this sense, the title of this section, ~~temporal aspect~~, might appear to be tautological.
 However, this designation is used here in opposition to a different set of constructions that specify the spatial constituency of a situation, ~~spatial aspect~~, described in the next [@sec:epithesis-spatial-aspect].
 Temporal aspect in German includes a surprisingly large number of continuative constructions, many of which express different facets of the continuation of a state.

 ### *Perfekt* (*haben/sein+Partizip*) {#sec:summary-perfekt}